UPDATED: October 12, 2021

 The City Council will tackle the budget in four stages:

-- Presentations from the City Budget Office and City Departments on the Mayor’s 2021 Proposed Budget (September 30-October 2)
+- Presentations from the City Budget Office and City Departments on the Mayor’s 2021 Proposed Budget (September 29-October 1)

 - Committee Vote on Chair’s Balancing Package & Amendments (November 18-19)

 During the budget review process, Councilmembers capture their priorities by developing “Statements of Legislative Intent” and “Green Sheets” for future budget action.
-Statements of Legislative Intent (SLI) describe the Council’s expectations in making budget decisions and generally require affected departments to report back to the City Council on results.
-A Green Sheet (GS) is the mechanism that the Council uses to propose modifications to the Mayor’s budget, like increase or decrease of revenues, or expenditures for specific programs or services, and other modifications.
+Statements of Legislative Intent (SLIs) describe the Council’s expectations in making budget decisions and generally require affected departments to report back to the City Council on results.
+A Green Sheet (GS) is the mechanism that the Council uses to propose modifications to the Mayor’s budget, like increases or decreases of revenues, or expenditures for specific programs or services, and other modifications.

-Since the murder of George Floyd and Breonna Taylor, many cities across the country have been at the epicenter of protests and demands from Black, Indigenous, and communities of color to divest from their police departments and reinvest those funds back into hands of the community.
-Back in July, a supermajority of Seattle Councilmembers committed to this goal.
-Now is the time to hold them accountable to that promise.
+After the murders of George Floyd and Breonna Taylor and the national uprising against police violence that took place the summer of 2020, many cities across the country heard and acted on the demands of Black, Indigenous, and communities of color to divest from their police departments and reinvest those funds into community-led approaches to creating safety.
+Back in July 2020, a supermajority of Seattle Councilmembers committed to this goal.
+However, that commitment to Seattle’s BIPOC community was stalled shortly after on the premise it would take time to transition from a system that is fully dependent on police response.
+Now is the time to hold them accountable to their original promise.
 You can do this by actively participating in this year’s budget season: show up, tune in, and raise your voice.
 Email and call your Councilmembers, sign up for public comment and stay engaged.